 Who runs it?

 We are a voluntary Board of Trustees who run Kirkcowan Hall as a registered charity (SC047563).
-The current Board consists of a Chair (Shalla Gray), a Vice-chair (Charlie McNeill), Treasurer (Mary Harkness) and Secretary (Moira Macdonald) and 11 members of the community who either represent Hall user groups or are simply interested in helping to run the Hall.
+The current Board consists of a Chair (Shalla Gray), a Vice-chair (Charlie McNeill), Treasurer (Mary Harkness) and Secretary (Wendy Wood) and 11 members of the community who either represent Hall user groups or are simply interested in helping to run the Hall.
 Any resident of the Parish can become a member, this gives voting rights at the AGM, but also entitles the member to reduced rates of hire.